Mupa1/rpg-shooter-game/README.md

 ## How to play

-- Drive the ship with your keyboard arrows.
+- Drive the jet with your keyboard arrows.
-- Use the spacebar to shoot and kill enemies
+- Use the spacebar to shoot and kill the desert enemy beasts.
-- Collect stars to increase points.
+- Avoid getting shot or colliding with the enemy.

 ## Getting Started